-You are given the opportunity to review and change these settings before you exit the firstboot script.
+You are given the opportunity to review and change these settings before you exit firstboot.
 After you approve the settings, initial appliance configuration occurs.

-Later, if you want to change settings, you can do so through the Appliance manager, a graphical management interface accessed through a web browser.
+Later, if you want to change settings, you can do so through the Appliance Manager.

-Gather the following information before running the firstboot script.
+Know the following information before running firstboot.

-Security mode Web

-Which subscription?
-RiskVision
+Security mode TRITON AP-WEB IMPORTANT: At the next prompt "Do you want to continue?" enter "rv"

+Proxy configuration Select RiskVision

 Hostname (example: appliance.domain.com)

-1. (0.1

-1 - 60 characters long.
+• 1 - 60 characters long.

-The first character must be a letter.
+• The first character must be a letter.

-Allowed: letters, numbers, dashes, or periods.
+• Allowed: letters, numbers, dashes, or periods.

-The name cannot end with a period.
+• The name cannot end with a period.

 IPv4 address for network interface C

 Subnet mask for network interface C

 Default gateway for network interface C (IP address)

-Primary DNS server for network interface C (IP address)

-Secondary DNS server for network interface C (IP address) Optional

-Tertiary DNS server for network interface C (IP address) Optional

-Password (8 to 15 characters, at least 1 letter and 1 number)

-This password is for the admin account used to access:

-Appliance manager

-Content Gateway manager

-Send usage statistics?
-Usage statistics from appliance modules can optionally be sent to Websense to help improve the accuracy of traffic analysis and classification.
+Primary DNS server for network interface C (IP address) Secondary DNS server IP address (Optional) Tertiary DNS server IP address (Optional) Strong password (8 to 15 characters) Send usage statistics?
+Usage statistics from appliance modules can optionally be sent to Forcepoint to help improve the accuracy of traffic analysis and classification.

-Run the initial command-line configuration script (firstboot) as follows.
+Run firstboot as follows.

-Access the appliance through a USB keyboard and monitor, or a serial port connection.
+1. Access the appliance through a USB keyboard and monitor, or a serial port connection.